Cloud Foundry Security

 To separate data on multiple clients, to strengthen a security story, or offer different hosting tiers.

 30dd879c-ee2f-11db-8314-0800200c9a66.
-The isolation segment object has no internal structure beyond these two properties at the App Cloud level, but BOSH associates the name of the isolation segment with Diego cells, through their
+The isolation segment object has no internal structure beyond these two properties at the CF level, but BOSH associates the name of the isolation segment with Diego Cells, through their

 This diagram shows how isolation segments keep apps running on different pools of Diego Cells, and how the Diego Cells communicate with each other and with the management components:

 For information about how to create and manage isolation segments in a Cloud Foundry deployment, see Managing Isolation Segments.

-Applications that users deploy to App Cloud exist within a space.
+Apps that users deploy to CF exist within a space.
 Spaces exist within orgs.
 To view and access an org or a space, a user must be a member of it.
-App Cloud uses role-based access control (RBAC), with each role granted permissions to either an org or a specified space.
-For more information about roles and permissions, refer to the Orgs, Spaces, Roles, and Permissions topic.
+CF uses role-based access control (RBAC), with each role granted permissions to either an org or a specified space.
+For more information about roles and permissions, see Orgs, Spaces, Roles, and Permissions.

 The Cloud Controller authenticates every request with the Service Broker API using HTTP or HTTPS, depending on which protocol that you specify during broker registration.
 The Cloud Controller rejects any broker registration that does not contain a username and password.

 Service instances bound to an app contain credential data.
 Users specify the binding credentials for user-provided service instances, while third-party brokers specify the binding credentials for managed service instances.
 The VCAP_SERVICES environment variable contains credential information for any service bound to an app.
-App Cloud constructs this value from encrypted data that it stores in the CCDB.
+CF constructs this value from encrypted data that it stores in the CCDB.
 For more information about user-provided service instances, see User-Provided Service Instances.

 Note: The selected third-party broker controls how securely to communicate managed service credentials.